GRAAL-Lab/marine_vehicle_models/README.md

 ## Underwater Vehicle Model

-Dynamic model of an underwater vehicle (for now ROV).
+Dynamic model of an underwater vehicle (for now we work on ROVs).